Big Business (1929 film): Plot

 Laurel and Hardy play door-to-door Christmas tree salesmen in California.
-They end up getting into an escalating feud with a grumpy would-be customer.
+They end up getting into an escalating feud with a grumpy would-be customer (James Finlayson).
 Goaded by their repeated attempts to sell him a Christmas tree, he destroys it with hedge-clippers.
 Laurel and Hardy retaliate by damaging the man's doorframe with a knife.

-Finlayson then goes to work on their clothes, and this escalates, with his home and their car being destroyed in the melee (after Finlayson has run out of Christmas trees to mangle).
+The man then goes to work on their clothes, and this escalates, with his home and their car being destroyed in the melee (after the homeowner has run out of Christmas trees to mangle).
 A police officer steps in to stop the fight (after vases are thrown out and smashed, and one hits him on the foot) and negotiates a peaceful resolution.
 Stan and Ollie give the homeowner a cigar as a peace offering.
 However, as the pair make their escape and the homeowner happily lights the gratis smoking-device, it is revealed to be a "trick" cigar rigged with a hidden powder-charge, which promptly explodes in his face.